Actress Betty White named America's most appealing celebrity

-NEW YORK The honours keep pouring in for 91-year-old actress Betty White, who has been named America's most appealing celebrity, according to a market research firm.
+NEW YORK The honors keep pouring in for 91-year-old actress Betty White, who has been named America's most appealing celebrity, according to a market research firm.

 White, who stars on the sit-com "Hot in Cleveland," narrowly topped Oscar-winners Sandra Bullock and Tom Hanks, and other celebrities such as singer Adele and Dame Maggie Smith of "Downton Abbey" fame on E-Poll Market Research's annual "appeal" list for 2012.